jonathanlocke/jonathanlocke.github.io/index.md

 Which brings us to the *Broadcaster/Listener* design pattern.
 A language like Java, with statically bound, synchronously invoked methods, is not at all what Dr. Kay means when he talks about messaging.
 But even if Java isn't a dynamic, late-bound, messaging-oriented language, we can still do some interesting messaging in Java.
 The *Broadcaster/Listener* design pattern is one way to do it, and it turns out to be very useful and powerful.

-A *Broadcaster* is a *Transmitter* that transmits *Messages* to an audience of one or more *Listeners*:
+A *Broadcaster* is a *Transmitter* that transmits [*Messages*](uml/diagram-message-type.svg) to an audience of one or more *Listeners*.
+Here are some of the messages that can be sent (and more can be added through subclassing).

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <img src="https://state-of-the-art.org/graphics/broadcaster-listener/broadcaster-listener-150.png" srcset="https://state-of-the-art.org/graphics/broadcaster-listener/broadcaster-listener-150-2x.png 2x" style="vertical-align:middle"/>

-A *Broadcaster* keeps a list of *Listener*s (the audience) to which it will transmit messages.
+A [*Broadcaster*](uml/diagram-message-broadcaster.svg) keeps a list of *Listener*s (the audience) to which it will transmit messages.
 Listeners can be added and removed from the list.
 When the *transmit(Transmittable)* method is called with a message, that message is given to each member of the audience:

     public interface Transmitter<T extends Transmittable>
     {